harlanhaskins/Arduino-Toys/README.md

 This is a small program that plays morse code audio of whatever string you want.

+## StopIt

+This is a rigged arcade game similar to Wheel of Fortune.

 # Author

 Harlan Haskins ([@harlanhaskins](https://github.com/harlanhaskins))